digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 Integrate with build tools
 --------------------------

+If you are using Maven there is a plugin available at https://github.com/digital-asset/daml-maven-plugin.

-While we currently don’t provide direct integration with Maven, Groovy, SBT, etc., you can run the Java codegen as described in :ref:`daml-codegen-java-running` just like any other external process (for example the protobuf compiler).
+We currently don’t provide direct integration with other build tools like Groovy, SBT, etc. You can run the Java codegen as described in :ref:`daml-codegen-java-running` just like any other external process (for example the protobuf compiler).

 .. _daml-codegen-java-compiling: